MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Coach/Solution_D1_03.md

 $AzureAdClientId = "[Enter your Client ID]"
 $AzureAdClientSecret = "[Enter your Client Secret]"
 ```

+Please note that the web application is build on .Net Core 3.1

 The script uses the Azure CLI and executes the following steps: